 But, Daniel, who authored this story, says something very interesting later on in his accounts.
 He quotes the angel Gabriel who said “Also I in the first year of Darius the Mede, even I, stood to confirm and to strengthen him” (Daniel 11:1).
 It seems very likely this is the incident he was referring to.
-In that case, the “angel” God had “sent” in verse 21 to protect Daniel, could be the same one that stood by the king that night, namely Gabriel himself.
-Can a angel be in two places at once?
-Probably not but he could surely keep the lion’s mouth’s closed even if he were not immediately present.
+In that case, the “angel” God had “sent” (Verse 21) to protect Daniel, could be the same one that stood by the king that night, namely Gabriel himself.

 Verse 19: Then the king arose very early in the morning, and went in haste unto the den of lions.

 Perhaps it wasn’t even daylight, but it didn’t matter to Darius because he wasn’t sleeping anyway.
-We can see him running to see whether or not Daniel’s God really HAD delivered him, for no other possibility other than Divine intervention could possibly save his life.
-Gabriel, of course, already knew.
+We can see him running to see whether or not Daniel’s God really HAD delivered him; for no other possibility, other than Divine intervention, could have saved his life.

 Verse 20: And when he came to the den, he cried with a lamentable voice unto Daniel: and the king spake and said to Daniel, O Daniel, servant of the living God, is thy God, whom thou servest continually, able to deliver thee from the lions?

-Although this verse fails to mention it, the signets and seals placed on the “stone” by the king and his lords on the “mouth of the den” in verse 17, had to be broken and the stone removed from the opening.
+Although this verse fails to mention it, the signets and seals placed on the “stone,” by the king and his lords, on the “mouth of the den” (Verse 17) had to be broken and the stone removed from the opening.
 Only then could the king look down and ask the agonizing question that had been haunting him throughout the past, sleepless night.
 His “lamentable” or grief stricken “voice” speaks volumes about the depth of his concern for his faithful servant.
 At this point in Darius’ career, not only his personal welfare, but the welfare of the whole kingdom trembled in the balance.
-Without Daniel’s services then being victimized again and again by his scheming, dishonest, and godless cabinet, it would not be long before his nephew Cyrus would be forced to reinvade the city and wrest it again from the hand of the treacherous Babylonians.
+Without Daniel’s services, the king would likely be victimized again and again by his scheming, dishonest, and godless cabinet; and it would not be long before his nephew Cyrus would be forced to reinvade the city and wrest it again from the hand of these treacherous Babylonians.

 Notice the king’s assessment of Daniel’s character.
 He portrayed him as a consistent, faithful servant, not of the king himself, but of “the living God.”
-Note the adverb “continually” indicative of consistency which the king much appreciated, especially in view of the gross inconstancy of the other members of his cabinet.
+Note the adverb “continually” indicative of consistency which the king much appreciated, in contrast to the gross inconsistency of the other members of his cabinet.